 The types of acoustics with their explanation are as follows:

 The frequency of the ultrasound is greater than the human audible limit.
-The areas where we use the ultrasound is as follows:
+The areas where we use ultrasound are as follows:

 We study musical acoustics to understand how sounds are used to create any music.
 The places we use musical acoustics include the following areas of study: